scipy/scipy/doc/source/dev/roadmap-detailed.rst

 In addition to the items described in the :ref:`scipy-roadmap`, the following improvements will help SciPy better serve this role.

-- Add fundamental and widely used hypothesis tests:
+- Add fundamental and widely used hypothesis tests, such as:

-  - Dunnett's test and the Student–Newman–Keuls test
+  - post hoc tests (e.g. Dunnett's test)
   - the various types of analysis of variance (ANOVA):

     - two-way ANOVA (single replicate, uniform number of replicates, variable